Best Annuity Rates

 Jason Stolz CLTC, CRPC

-Finding the best annuity rates today is one of the most effective ways to protect your retirement dollars, secure guaranteed growth, and build long-term income you cannot outlive.
-Because annuity rates change often—and vary significantly across carriers—retirement savers who compare multiple insurers are far more likely to lock in stronger guarantees and earn higher interest over time.
-At Diversified Insurance Brokers, our team evaluates products across more than 75 top-rated companies to help clients identify strong yields and understand exactly how annuities earn interest in different market environments.
+Finding the best annuity rates today is one of the most financially significant steps a retirement saver or retiree can take to protect principal, secure guaranteed growth, and build income that cannot be outlived.
+Because annuity rates change frequently — sometimes weekly — and vary significantly across carriers, retirement savers who compare multiple insurers are consistently more likely to lock in stronger guarantees and earn higher credited interest over the full contract term.
+At Diversified Insurance Brokers, our team evaluates products across more than 75 top-rated companies to help clients identify competitive yields, understand exactly how annuities earn interest across different product structures, and align the right contract design to their specific retirement goals.

-When most people talk about the “best annuity rates,” they’re really talking about a combination of factors: the guaranteed fixed rates on multi-year guaranteed annuities (MYGAs), the crediting terms inside fixed indexed annuities, and the payout rates on income-focused contracts.
-Whether you’re looking for guaranteed growth, long-term income, or a blend of both, the top rates available today can dramatically influence your retirement outcome.
-Many savers use annuities as a supplement to IRAs, 401(k)s, brokerage accounts, and bank money—creating a conservative foundation that helps steady the overall plan.
+When most people search for the “best annuity rates,” they are thinking about a combination of factors that varies by what they are trying to accomplish: the guaranteed fixed rates on multi-year guaranteed annuities (MYGAs) for those focused on safe accumulation, the crediting terms inside fixed indexed annuities for those wanting market-linked growth with principal protection, and the payout rates on income-focused contracts for those converting assets into guaranteed lifetime income.
+Whether you are looking for guaranteed growth during the accumulation phase, guaranteed income during the distribution phase, or a structured blend of both, the top rates available in today’s market can dramatically influence your retirement outcome over a 10, 20, or 30-year retirement horizon.
+Many savers use annuities alongside IRAs, 401(k)s, taxable brokerage accounts, and bank savings — creating a conservative, guaranteed foundation that stabilizes the overall plan and reduces the portfolio’s dependence on favorable market conditions for essential expenses.

 Request Today’s Best Annuity Rates